Comparison9 min read

 • Some form of co-sell motion where each side surfaces joint accounts to the other.

-• Account mapping (often via tools like Crossbeam or Reveal) to identify customer overlap.
+• Account mapping (often via tools like Crossbeam or Reveal) to identify client overlap.

 What it doesn't include: direct revenue share.
-Technology partnerships rely on the assumption that better joint product experience drives mutual revenue at the end-customer relationship layer, not via inter-vendor commission.
+Technology partnerships rely on the assumption that better joint product experience drives mutual revenue at the end-client relationship layer, not via inter-vendor commission.

 Solution Partners: Vendor-to-Services-Firm Relationships

-A solution partner (sometimes called a services partner, implementation partner, or channel partner) is a services firm — agency, consultancy, VAR, SI, or MSP — that sells, implements, or services your product to end customers.
-Their economic interest is in services revenue, software margin, or commission on closed deals.
+A solution partner (sometimes called a services partner, implementation partner, or channel partner) is a services firm — consultancy, VAR, SI, or complementary MSP — that sells, implements, or services your offering to end clients.
+Their economic interest is in services revenue, resale margin, or commission on closed deals.

 HubSpot's distinction makes the difference clear: HubSpot has "App Partners" (technology partners — other software vendors integrating with HubSpot) and "Solutions Partners" (services firms — agencies and consultancies that sell and implement HubSpot to clients).
 The naming is becoming a common pattern across enterprise SaaS.